freesig/test_rendy/docs/src/tri_tutorial.md

 ```
 These types are used to describe our render pipeline.
 They will be set up later using the impl blocks.
+Pipeline desc is used to supply all needed info for a specific GraphicsPipeline, which can be thought of as a configuration of all state needed to take input data and turn it into output fragments (the actual result that ends up on your screen).
 ```rust
 #[derive(Debug, Default)]
 struct TriangleRenderPipelineDesc;